KonstantinLackner/CodeDraw/INTRODUCTION.md

 https://user-images.githubusercontent.com/24553082/153450985-499f540b-aec9-4578-b8ff-79da6a42ab84.mp4

-Note!
-You are not allowed to call most methods of the CodeDraw class inside a CodeDraw event.
+Note: You are not allowed to call most methods of the CodeDraw class inside a CodeDraw event!
 Something like the following would crash your program:

 ```java